connectrpc/connect-query-es/README.md

 The `useMutation` is a wrapper around TanStack Query's [`useMutation`](https://tanstack.com/query/v5/docs/react/reference/useMutation) hook, but it's preconfigured with the correct `mutationFn` for the given method.

-Any additional `options` you pass to `useMutation` will be merged with the options that Connect-React-Query provides to @tanstack/react-query.
+Any additional `options` you pass to `useMutation` will be merged with the options that Connect-Query provides to @tanstack/react-query.
 This means that you can pass any additional options that TanStack Query supports.

 ### `createConnectQueryKey`